Keith Wagner is in his fourth season as the Aggies offensive line coach.

 Prior to his stint at Grambling, Wagner was an assistant coach at Winston-Salem State, where he served as the Rams running back and strength and conditioning coach.
 In 2009, Wagner returned to Abilene Christian where he spent a portion of his collegiate career to coach running backs and serve as the team’s special teams coordinator.

 Wagner has also been an assistant coach on the high school level.
 In 2006, he started a three-year stint as the defensive coordinator at Mary Carroll High School in Corpus Christi, Texas.
-There, special teams coordinator responsibilities were added to his duties along with defensive line and linebackers coach responsibilities.
+There, special teams coordinator responsibilities were added to his duties along with defensive line and linebacker coach responsibilities.

 Wanger’s other coaching stops include the University of Central Arkansas, Trinity Valley Community College, A&T, Midwestern State and Ranger College.
 Wagner was A&T’s running game coordinator, offensive line and strength and condition coach from 2001-02 under then head coach Bill Hayes.
 During his first coaching stint in Aggieland, Wagner coached two future NFL offensive linemen in Qasim Mitchell and Junius Coston.
 In 2001, that impressive line led the Aggies to the best scoring offense in the MEAC.